ncihtan/htan_missing_manual/data_access/biq_query.md

 As an example, this simple query tabulates the overall distribution of gender in HTAN, as reported in the HTAN Clinical Demographics BigQuery table isb-cgc-bq.HTAN_versioned.clinical_tier1_demographics_r2.
 For complete details on running queries and the Biq Query syntax, refer to the [Google BiqQuery Documentation](https://cloud.google.com/bigquery/docs).

 ![ISB-CGC:  Sample Query](../img/big_query7.png)

+## Linking Biospecimen and Data Files
+As described on the [Identifiers page](../data_model/identifiers.md) of this manual, the linkage between data files and biospecimen is not explicitly encoded in HTAN Identifiers.
+To assist data reusers in this process, HTAN maintains an ID Provenance table.
+Please see the [Relationship Model page](../data_model/relationships.md) for more information.

 ## Accessing Single Cell Tables